 U2N Remote UE: as defined in TS 38.300 [2].

-WAB-gNB: The gNB functionality, as defined in TS 38.300 [2], that provides NR access interface towards the UE.
+WAB-gNB: The gNB functionality of a WAB-node that provides NR access interface towards the UE.
+The gNB functionality is defined in TS 38.300 [2].

-WAB-MT: The WAB-node’s function that terminates the Uu interface to the BH-RAN-node using the procedures and behaviours specified for UEs.
+WAB-MT: The WAB-node’s function that terminates the Uu interface to the BH-gNB using the procedures and behaviours specified for UEs.
 Corresponds to the MWAB-UE function defined in TS 23.501 [3].

 WAB-node: An NG-RAN node comprising the WAB-MT and the WAB-gNB functionality.